Ananth-lab/Emoji-interpreter/README.md

 # Emoji interpreter
-A web-app used to tell the meanig of the emojis which are listed in it.
+A web-app used to tell the meaning of the emojis which are listed in it.

 ## Acknowledgements